 In early November, Proofpoint uncovered a sizeable active phishing campaign by the Lazarus Group that sent out messages about fake Bitcoin Gold (BTG) wallet software.
 The actors abused IDN registration attempting to impersonate the official bitcoingold.org website using sender IDN domains and the decoded notations.

 Captured by virtual user technology–our web crawling infrastructure—RiskIQ had full copies of the fake webpages and the metadata present on them.
 RiskIQ stores host pairs for sites that point to each other in a parent or child relationship and called upon this data set for the official BTG website, which showed at least two fake websites in its parent Host Pair set.
-This information enabled investigators to detect the threat at the source and track how they ran their campaign.
+This information enabled investigators to detect the cyber threat at the source and track how they ran their campaign.